APrettyCoolProgram/aprettycoolprogram/development guidelines/XML Documentation.md

 Bulleted lists should follow these guidelines:

 - All items (including tags) should fit on a single line
-- Item text should not exceed 120 characters
+- It is recommended that item text not exceed 85 characters, and should not exceed 120 characters
 - Items should not end, or contain, periods
 - Proper indenting should be used